schlatterca/meghna-hugo/exampleSite/content/research/who-played-the-barberini-harp.md

 +++
+author = "Alexandra Ziane"
-description = "Research — Performance Practice"
+description = ""
 image = "/images/image.jpg"
-person_tag = ["Marco Marazzoli", "Orazio Michi", "Luigi Rossi", "Giacomo Carissimi", "Volker Haag"] title = "Who played the Barberini Harp?
-Harpists of the first half of the 17th century in Rome by Alexandra Ziane" titolo = ""
+person_tag = ["Marco Marazzoli", "Orazio Michi", "Luigi Rossi", "Giacomo Carissimi", "Volker Haag", "Alexandra Ziane"] title = "Who played the Barberini Harp?
+Harpists of the first half of the 17th century in Rome by Alexandra Ziane" titolo = "" type = "Research — Performance Practice"

 +++
 I cannot add facts or new hypotheses to the question of who really played the Barberini Harp.
 Rather, I wish to present a whole panorama of harpists who were active in the first half of the 17th century in Rome, discuss where they performed, the circles and contexts, issues they faced – and in this way, in fact, end up with the question of whether they could have played the Barberini Harp or a similar instrument.